 Purpose: This project will redirect a significant amount of truck traffic and through traffic away from the downtown area of Taneytown and the intersection of MD 140 and MD 194.
-It will also provide redundancy in the network, improving access and connectivity to a large amount
+It will also provide redundancy in the network, improving access and connectivity to a large amount of undeveloped industrial land south and southwest of town.

-1 Allendale Lane Extended

-Extension of Allendale Lane to Future Taneytown Greenway
+Allendale Lane Extended Extension of Allendale Lane to Future Taneytown Greenway

 Purpose: The proposed Taneytown Greenway will make the connection between MD 140 and MD 194, improving the flow of traffic through the area.
 This extension will provide an additional connection, as well as providing access for development of the industrial property.
-The exact alignment has not been
+The exact alignment has not been determined.

-Worthington Boulevard

-Worthington Boulevard from Fringer Road to future Taneytown Greenway
+Worthington Boulevard Worthington Boulevard from Fringer Road to future Taneytown Greenway